Skip to content

 Updated Fact-checked

-How to study effectively in 2026: 9 science-backed methods ranked by Dunlosky's utility tiers, with retrieval practice at 80% retention versus rereading at 36%, LearnClash Clash mascot holding a lit lightbulb over an open textbook
+How to study effectively: 9 science-backed methods ranked by Dunlosky's utility tiers, with retrieval practice at 80% retention versus rereading at 36%, LearnClash Clash mascot holding a lit lightbulb over an open textbook

 #TechniqueUtility RatingTime CostWhat To Do